ryanuber/slide.sh/README.md

             My current directory is $PWD
     EOF
-    slide "End of slides - Press enter to quite" <<EOF
+    slide "End of slides - Press enter to quit" <<EOF

             ...And that's all you need to know!
     EOF